 Agile usually utilizes user stories with business-centered admission requirements to perfect highlights.
 With a user-driven philosophy, each element adds worth, not just an IT segment.
 This likewise gives the chance to beta test the app after each sprint, increasing valuable input right off the bat as you go, and giving the capacity to adjust things as you go.

 By separating the task into doable units, workers can focus on superior building, evaluation, and joint effort.
 Likewise, by delivering continuous builds and directing surveys during each iteration, quality is improved by finding and fixing bugs rapidly and recognizing expectation disparity early.

 This system requires the continuous involvement of specialists and business users.
 This often appears to be extremely challenging, as on-going operations presuppose allocating lots of hours to business meetings and regular cooperation.
 Therefore, most clients won’t be able to participate in the ongoing process as much as specialists require it.

 Also, constant feedback may lead to the deadline dragging out, thus creating a threat of infinitely continuing work.
 If the client sees only the outcome but has no idea about the effort required to achieve them, he or she will always require improvements.

 Reduced document load is a two-edged sword for the Agile development process.
 If the resource moves from one solution to another, or one company to another, it’s difficult for the new resource to use the right transition of knowledge.

-Additionally, the urge to adapt the task documentation to the evolving conditions leads to a lack of information.
+Additionally, the urge to adopt the task documentation to the evolving conditions leads to a lack of information.
 Hence, documents with functional requirements or architecture may not be relevant at a given period.